bric3/bric3.github.io/_posts/2019-09-13-watchservice-and-bind-mount.md

 The file is `/etc/hosts` (that's important).

-However when the application is live in production, nothing happen when the file is modified.
+However, when the application is live in production, nothing happen when the file is modified.